 Use Few Characters and Stick to One Point of View

-You simply will not have room for more than one or two round characters.
+You will not have room for more than one or two round characters.
 Find economical ways to characterize your protagonist, and describe minor characters briefly.
 These smaller characters are called "ancillary" characters, and only exist to accelerate the plot.
 For a short story, lengthy descriptions are not needed.

 Having only one or two protagonists naturally limits your opportunities to switch perspectives.
 Even if you're tempted to try it, you will have trouble fully realizing, in a balanced way, more than one point of view.

 Though some short-story writers do jump around in time, your story has the biggest chance of success if you limit the time frame tightly.
-There are few reasons a short story needs a flashback or flash-forward.
+There are a few reasons a short story needs a flashback or flash-forward.
 Covering years of a character's life in the short-story form is unrealistic, but the form is well suited for highlighting important instances that help shape the character's perspective.
 By limiting the time period, you allow more focus on the events that are included in the narrative, and time passes naturally to the reader.

 As with poetry, the short story requires discipline and editing.
 Every line should either build character or advance the action.
 If it doesn't do one of these two things, it has to go.
 William Faulkner was right to advise writers to "kill their darlings."
-This advice is especially important for short-story writers, as economy is key.
+This advice is especially important for short-story writers, as the economy is key.
 For a good example of word selection, read "A Clean, Well-Lighted Place" by a master of the form, Ernest Hemingway.
 Not one word exists that doesn't serve the story; if any text is taken out, the story would collapse entirely.

 Follow Conventional Story Structure

 The standard rules of narrative that applied in our high school literature classes apply to writers as well.
 Though you may not have room to hit every element of traditional plot structure, know that a story is roughly composed of exposition, conflict, rising action, climax, and denouement.

 Know When to Break the Rules